 "Tomorrow is a big day," she said.
 "The World Wide Web will open.
 It's the day that is going to change the world."
 She seemed to know what it would mean.

 EMBODIMENT: From Womb Wilderness to Womb Wildness

 Many women have little to no awareness of the womb, this miraculous life giving uterus with its capactiy to hold space for an embryo.
 It is said for it's size, it is pound for pound the strongest muscle in the female body.
 A small facinating organ tucked up safetly in the pelvis.

-When I visited India a couple of years ago, the one thing that stood out to me most was the grace and elegance of the women.
+When I visited India some years ago, the one thing that stood out to me most was the grace and elegance of the women.

-I remember watching and being mesmerized by a band of women working on a two-storey building.
-I was surprised to notice how often they were the ones working in the more physical tasks...
-Yet here, they moved up the ladders and along the floors like...
+I remember watching and being mesmerized by a band of women working on a two-story building.
+I was surprised to notice how often they were the ones working on the more physical tasks...
+Yet here, they moved up the ladders and along the floors like a mystery...

 Resonating with this?

 Join me for event updates, news and musings: